 I believe in dreams, and dreaming for bigger things,” Erwin said.
 “When people say sarcastically, ‘I’m living the dream,’ I want to say, ‘But I really am.’”

-Erwin applied for scholarships in Germany, Japan, and the United States.
+After graduating with a teaching degree, Erwin applied for scholarships in Germany, Japan, and the United States.
 “I landed at Berkshire Community College, and before I knew it, I was visiting New York City and Boston and pinching myself.
 The more I achieve, the more I dream.
-Now I dream for my daughter.
-I dreamed to have her here someday.”
+Now I dream for my children.”

 “She blossomed here.
 I watched my dream become a reality right in front of my eyes.”
 Next she attended University of Massachusetts in Amherst.
 “A dream I never got to realize for myself,” Erwin said.
 After earning her Master’s at the Isenberg School of Business, she landed a full-time job in Boston at the global accounting firm Ernst & Young, where she had interned during school.

 This year she vacationed with friends in Europe.
 “I like to remind her where she came from and what she used to be,” Erwin said.
 “It’s important to remember our roots, to stay humble and grateful.”

 “I’m in the business of helping other people, including staff,” said Erwin.
 “I’m the oldest of nine children.
 I was born to help.”

 Erwin has served in practically every position BCArc offers: he started part-time as a relief worker, moved to full-time direct care, then assistant manager of a home, manager, a multi-site manager, and today he serves as a supervisor overseeing five programs and dozens of staff.